sib-swiss/intermediate-python-training/README.md

 # Intermediate python courses

 This repository regroups the course material of two "intermediate python" one-day courses of [SIB Training](https://www.sib.swiss/training/upcoming-training-courses):
- 1. Intermediate python - data analysis and representation in python
+ 1. Data analysis and representation in python
- 2. Intermediate python - ~~harder~~ faster better stronger : optimizing python code
+ 2. Optimizing Python Code for Better Performance

 > titles are temporary